Awesome TV

 Awesome TV is a Malaysian Malay language free-to-air television channel owned by Awesome Broadcasting Sdn.
 Bhd. (formerly known as Awesome Media Network).
 The channel features first-run local original production and foreign content.
 Awesome TV started its trial broadcast on 28 July 2020 and full operation started on 3 August 2020.
-Awesome TV can be viewed for free nationwide via MYTV platform on Channel 112.

 Overview

 Awesome TV is a digital television channel headquartered in Malaysia and being the first to officially commence broadcasting through the usage of digital encoding only via DVB-T2 set-top box for viewers in Malaysia.
 Viewers could watch this channel during trial broadcasting of this channel from 28 July 2020 at 12:00 pm to 3 August 2020 when it was finally launched.
 At this point of time, Awesome TV does not have any main news time slot either through standalone or from other broadcast television channel.

 On 7 January 2021, Awesome TV announced on their official Facebook account that the channel would broadcast on Astro starting 18 January.
 The channel broadcasts on channel 123 that previously occupied by Astro Ria HD following the renumbering of Astro channels on 1 April 2020.

 Starting February 1, 2022, Awesome TV broadcasts its own news, Berita 7:57, the same as Buletin Utama on TV3.
 The prime time news program is currently broadcasting live from 33, Jalan Rakyat, Brickfields, 50470 Kuala Lumpur before it moved to Persiaran KLCC in Kuala Lumpur.

 The network ceased broadcasting on Astro starting 1 August 2024 along with GEM (Unifi TV Ch 471) after just three years, as part of Awesome TV's strategic plan to become a "fully virtual platform".